-Program Title: Translation and Interpretation
+Program Title: CIP Number: Translation and Interpretation

-CIP Number: 0713100306 Program Length: SOC Code: 18 credit hours ertificate program is part of the Translation-Interpretation Studies: English - Spanish Track AS degree program 1713100304.
-At ompletion of this program, the student will be able to: 01.0 Perform translation-related skills.
+0713100306 Program Length: SOC Code: 18 credit hours

+01.0 ompletion of this program, the student will be able to: Perform translation-related skills.
 The student will be able to: 01.01 Demonstrate ability to translate non-technical and specialized texts derived from a variety of media accurately and efficiently.
 01.02 Describe translation theory and strategies and the application of these to the translation process.
 01.03 Demonstrate ability to analyze texts for adequate comprehension and rendition into the target language.
 01.04 Demonstrate ability to assess the quality of his/her translation and the translation of others (published or unpublished).
 01.05 Demonstrate adequate editing and proofreading skills.
 01.06 Demonstrate efficient vocabulary research skills.
 01.07 Exhibit efficient fact-finding skills.
 02.0 Demonstrate linguistic-related knowledge and skills.
 The student will be able to: 02.01 Demonstrate ability to apply knowledge of structural differences between the source and target language.
 02.02 Demonstrate ability to apply linguistic notions/concepts to the translation process and the interpretation performance.
 02.03 Demonstrate awareness of linguistic diversity.
 03.0 Demonstrate culture-related knowledge.
 The student will be able to: 03.01 Demonstrate awareness of the critical link between language and culture.
 03.02 Demonstrate awareness of culture and linguistic sensitivity between source and target language.
 03.03 Demonstrate awareness of the diverse cultural factors that play a crucial role in language interpreting.
-04.0 Demonstrate language proficiency in source and target language.
+Demonstrate language proficiency in source and target language.
 The student will be able to:

 04.01 Demonstrate college-level reading comprehension in the source and target language at different registers and regionalisms.
 04.02 Demonstrate college-level writing skills in the source and target language.
 04.03 Demonstrate the ability to write employing a variety of registers.
-04.04 Demonstrate adequate public-speaking skills 05.0 .0 Demonstrate appropriate ethics.
+04.04 Demonstrate adequate public-speaking skills 05.0 Demonstrate appropriate ethics.
 The student will be able to: 05.01 Demonstrate awareness of the ethical principles and responsibilities underlying the role of interpreter/translator.
-06.0 0 Demonstrate interpersonal communication skills.
+06.0 Demonstrate interpersonal communication skills.
 The student will be able to: 06.01 Demonstrate the ability to communicate well with others from diverse backgrounds.
 06.02 Demonstrate the ability to negotiate, mediate, compromise, and collaborate.
 06.03 Demonstrate appropriate client service skills.